robertvitoriano/bike-tracker/features.md

   [ ] if public it will be visible and classifieble by every user [ ] if its private only the creator will have ability to see it.
 [ ] user can add animals to locations or tracks

+[ ] add wizard for saving track with slider in order to let the user adjust the appropriate zoom